JuliaYan-hub/recipes-analysis/README.md

 ### Hyperparameter Tuning

-Since Linear Regression does not have hyperparameters to tune, I focused on feature engineering and preprocessing to improve the model's performance.
-I standardized the numerical features using `StandardScaler` and one-hot encoded the categorical features (`real_30_minutes_or_less` and `is_easy`) to ensure they were in a suitable format for the model.
+I focused on feature engineering and preprocessing to improve the model's performance, considering that linear regression does not have hyperparameters to tune.
+To make variables more suitable for the model, I standardized the numerical features using `StandardScaler`  and one-hot encoded the categorical features on `real_30_minutes_or_less` and `is_easy`.

-For comparison, I also experimented with **Lasso Regression** and performed hyperparameter tuning using `GridSearchCV` to find the best regularization strength (`alpha`).
+I also experimented with **Lasso Regression** for comparison and performed hyperparameter tuning using `GridSearchCV` to find the best regularization strength (`alpha`).
 The best hyperparameters for Lasso Regression were:'model__alpha': 0.01

 ### Final Model Performance and Improvement

-As mentioned before,The baseline model achieved a **Mean Absolute Error (MAE)** of **0.4617** and an **R-squared** value of **0.0005**.
-The final Linear Regression model, which included additional features like `'steps_per_ingredient'` and `'prop_sugar'`, achieved a slightly better **MAE** of **0.4613** and an **R-squared** value of **0.0010**.
-Although the improvement in MAE is minimal, the final model's R-squared value is higher, indicating that it explains a slightly larger portion of the variance in the data compared to the baseline model.
+As mentioned before, the baseline model resulted a **Mean Absolute Error (MAE)** of **0.4617** and an **R-squared** value of **0.0005**.
+Our final Linear Regression model which adds more features has a slightly better **MAE** of **0.4613** and an **R-squared** value of **0.0010**.
+Although the improvement in MAE is minimal, the final model's R-squared value is higher, indicating that the model could explain a slightly larger portion of the variance in the data compared to the baseline model.

-Such improvement over the baseline can be attributed to the inclusion of additional features and more sophisticated feature engineering.
+Such improvement can be attributed to the inclusion of additional features and more sophisticated feature engineering.
 For example, by adding features like `'steps_per_ingredient'` and `'prop_sugar'`, the final model was able to capture more nuanced relationships between recipe characteristics and user ratings.

 ## Fairness Analysis

-To assess the fairness of our model, we evaluated whether it performs differently for two distinct groups of recipes: **high-calorie recipes** and **low-calorie recipes**.
+To assess the fairness of the final model, I evaluated if it performs differently for two distinct groups of recipes: **high-calorie recipes** and **low-calorie recipes**.
 These groups were defined based on the distribution of the `'calories'` column in the dataset:

 - **Group X (High-Calorie Recipes)**: Recipes with calories greater than or equal to the **75th percentile** of the `'calories'` distribution.
 - **Group Y (Low-Calorie Recipes)**: Recipes with calories less than or equal to the **25th percentile** of the `'calories'` distribution.

-I chose these thresholds to ensure that the groups represent distinct subsets of the data, with high-calorie recipes being significantly more calorie-dense than low-calorie recipes.
+I chose these thresholds to ensure that the groups represent distinct subsets of the data.
+That is, high-calorie recipes should be significantly more calorie-dense than low-calorie recipes.

-I used **Mean Absolute Error (MAE)** as our evaluation metric.
-MAE measures the average absolute difference between the predicted and actual values of the `'average_rating'` column.
-This metric is appropriate because it provides a straightforward interpretation of the model's prediction errors in the same units as the response variable.
+I used **Mean Absolute Error (MAE)** as the evaluation metric, which is the same metric we use for modeling.
+This metric is suitable because it would provide a straightforward interpretation of the model's prediction errors in the same units as the response variable.

 - **Null Hypothesis**: The model is fair.
 The MAE for high-calorie recipes and low-calorie recipes is roughly the same, and any differences are due to random chance.

 - **Alternative Hypothesis**: The model is unfair.
 The MAE for high-calorie recipes is significantly different from the MAE for low-calorie recipes.

-- **Test Statistic**: The test statistic is the **absolute difference in MAE** between the two groups:
+- **Test Statistic**:  **absolute difference in MAE**

 - **Significance Level**: **0.05**